/mlp/: Mare Fair extremist imagery and staff zoophilia allegations

 In October 2025, Mare Fair lost its venue for future events in what its organizers described as a breach of contract.
 The convention had moved between three venues in three years while gaining outside attention for controversial incidents.
 These included attendees forming human swastikas at the hotel pool, selling Nazi-themed merchandise, the convention's logo alluding to explicit equine anatomy, and its founders' financial ties to cryptocurrencies.
 Weeks later, an exposé compiled from accounts by other bronies and horse rescue staff stated that Mare Fair's leadership included an individual known as Lightsolver, who had made comments online defending zoophilia and had been accused of sexual abuse of animals at a horse rescue he worked at.
 The exposé also stated that Lightsolver had gained control over another horse rescue that had been knowingly supported by the convention.
 The exposé additionally stated that Corpulent Brony, one of Mare Fair's founders, owns a My Little Pony fan video hosting website whose "about" page included the statement that "NSFW videos (including of actual horses) are welcome, but please mark them as NSFW."
-According to the exposé, this website was found to be hosting bestiality content that Corpulent Brony had personally supported; this content was removed prior to the publication of the exposé.
+According to the exposé, this website was found to be hosting bestiality content that Corpulent Brony had personally supported; this content was removed prior to the publication of the exposé, but after controversy emerged about Lightsolver's sexual abuse of animals.